Skip to main content

 You can control how long we store your document data, but longer storage times lets us help debug your documents

-Written by James Paden
+Written by Jonathon Fruchte

-Updated over a week ago
+Updated over 2 years ago

 In your account settings, you can select a data retention time, from a week to an option that retains your data for as short a period as practical.
 The “as short as possible” option will delete your document input as soon as it is consumed, and your finished document as soon as it is downloaded, or after 15 minutes if it is not downloaded.